Heart failure is a condition in which the heart can't pump blood effectively to the lungs or the rest of the body.

 guidelines for watching fluid buildup and tell you how much weight gain is too

-placed in your chest to keep your heart beating at a normal rhythm.
+biventricular pacemaker that can help your heart pump blood better.
 This is also called cardiac resynchronization therapy (CRT).
 Or you may

 implantable cardioverter-defibrillator (ICD) to stop a deadly rhythm.
 Some people get a pacemaker that is combined with an

 Oxygen treatment.
 Your doctor may recommend

 shortness of breath and increase your ability to exercise.